 Keyword research for contractors is mostly used for Google Ads and Bing Ads search network campaigns.
 After all, search ads only show up based on what your contractor targets on Google or Bing.

-If you are looking for a contractor in your city, you might search "nearby contractor" on Google.
+If you are searching for a contractor in your city, you might search "nearby contractor" on Google.
 Knowing to target that exact phrase wouldn't require in-depth keyword research.

 What if, however, that exact match keyword wasn't producing enough search volume and the contractor wanted to increase their traffic and conversions?
 The solution would require keyword research.

 The next steps might involve the paid ads manager discussing with the contractor about what types of products / services they want to target more often and within what geographic areas.
 There may also be a need to broaden the keyword targeting.